david8zhang/pirate-rpg/readme.md

 ## Meatier Stuff

 - Add "medium" ship between Brig and Sailboat
-- Add "navy" ships which spawn in the ocean and randomly roam around and can be boarded and comandeered
-  - Add navy sailors and captains
 - Add animated flags to ships
 - Make certain enemies automatically aggro the player